zzhangjii/learning-library/enterprise-manageability-library/enterprise_manager/em_db_lifecycle_automation.md

    lifecycle operations like clone, unplug etc. You will set up a private cloud for PDB’s, provision, resize and deleting a PDB using a self-service option.

-   Applicable User Roles in the Organization
+   Applicable User Roles in the Organization:

 ![](media/ca612c296dce62109ae33de2f81110a7.jpg)